Posted on behalf of Stephens, Anderson & Cummings on May 17, 2013 in Auto Accidents

 Most of the attention on distracted driving focuses on the dangers of cell phone use.
 However, driving with pets in the car can be just as hazardous for everyone on the road.
 Not many organizations currently track statistics on accidents caused by pets, but surveys indicate that Americans habit of driving with a pet in the car may be more dangerous than many imagined.

-If you have been injured in a car accident due to a distracted driver contact a Forth Worth personal injury attonrney today to find out your legal options.
+If you have been injured in a car accident due to a distracted driver contact a trusted Fort Worth injury attorney today to find out your legal options.

 How Distracting Are Our Pets When We Drive?